-Early in the planning process for this community, the Developers of the Mountain Vista Metropolitan District in El Paso County, Colorado (the "District") recognized the natural beauty of this site and commissioned a development plan that conserves many of its distinctive features.
+Early in the planning process for this community, the Developers of the Mountain Vista Community Metropolitan District, in El Paso County, Colorado, hereinafter (the "Mountain Vista District") recognized the natural beauty of this site and commissioned a development plan that conserves many of its distinctive features.
 To ensure that a quality environment is both created and maintained, these Design Guidelines For The Mountain Vista Community (the "Design Guidelines") have been adopted.
-The Design Guidelines are a tool to be used by the Board of Directors of the Mountain Vista Metropolitan District (the "Board") and designated Architectural Committee (the "AC") to guide development in a sensible, managed process while still allowing for individual freedom of expression.
+The Design Guidelines are a tool to be used by the Board of Directors of the Mountain Vista Metropolitan District (the "Board") and designated Architectural Committee (referred to as the "AC" hereafter) to guide development in a sensible, managed process while still allowing for individual freedom of expression.

 The Design Guidelines pertain to all site and building development ("Improvements") within the District and have been adopted to provide a basis for consistency of development.
-As such, these Design Guidelines are just that - guidelines: clear and concise enough to give firm direction, yet flexible enough to be adapted to different sites and different development programs.
-The AC's express purpose will be to consistently and reasonably interpret these Design Guidelines.
+As such, these Design Geuidelines are just that - guidelines: clear and concise enough to give a strong firm direction, yet flexible enough to be adapted to different sites and different development programs.
+Tit will be the express purpose of the AC's express purpose will be to consistently and reasonably interpret these Design Geuidelines.

-The Design Guidelines provide a framework for site development and architectural appearance to minimize harsh contrasts in the landscape, conserve pleasing and significant natural systems, and encourage unassuming architecture appropriate to this unique environment.
+The Design Guidelines provide a framework for site development and architectural appearance, with the goal to minimize harsh contrasts in the landscape, to-conserve pleasing and significant natural systems, and to-encourage unassuming architecture appropriate to this unique environment.